mswjs/msw/.github/CONTRIBUTING.md

 Each integration test consists of two parts:

-- `test-name.mock.ts`, a client-side usage scenario.
-This is a mock definition file that showcases how the library is used in the respective test scenario.
+- `test-name.mocks.ts`, a client-side usage scenario.
+This is a mock definition file that showcases how the library is used in this test scenario.
 - `test-name.test.ts`, an actual test suite.
 This is where you interact with a test scenario and write your assertions.

 > Please refer to the [existing integration tests](https://github.com/open-draft/msw/tree/master/test) for more details on how a test suite must be structured and what interaction commands are available.